Toyota Corolla (E80)

-The Toyota Corolla E80 is a range of small automobiles manufactured and marketed by Toyota from 1983 to 1987 as the fifth generation of cars under the Corolla and Toyota Sprinter nameplates, with production totaling approximately 3.3 million, and most models adopting a front-wheel drive layout.
+The Toyota Corolla E80 is a range of small automobiles manufactured and marketed by Toyota from 1983 to 1987 as the fifth generation of cars under the Corolla and Toyota Sprinter nameplates.
+Production totalled approximately 3.3 million, and most models adopted a front-wheel drive layout.

 The AE85 and AE86 Corolla Levin and Sprinter Trueno (SR-5/GT-S in US) retained rear-wheel drive from the previous E70 generation, along with the three-door "liftback" (E72), three-door van (E70) and five-door wagon (E70) of the previous generation, which remained in production.
-The AE86 ultimately gained international prominence in the motorsport of drifting and wide popularity in Showroom Stock, Group A, and Group N, Rally and Club racing.
+The AE86 ultimately gained international prominence in drifting and wide popularity in Showroom Stock, Group A, and Group N, Rally and Club racing.

 In a joint venture with General Motors, mildly restyled versions of the front-wheel drive AE82 sedan and liftback were locally manufactured and sold in the United States as the Chevrolet Nova.

 Design

 The front-wheel-drive wheelbase was now 2430 mm.

 It was the first Corolla to top the New Zealand top-ten lists, ending Ford's dominance of that market.
 A shorter hatchback range, called the Corolla FX in Japan and the Corolla Compact in Germany, arrived in October 1984 on the front-wheel-drive platform.
 The three- and five-door hatchbacks resembled the Corolla sedan with a truncated rear deck and trunk.
-Although there was a five-door liftback model of the basic Corolla, the shorter FX hatchback was sold alongside it.
+Although there was a five-door liftback model of the longer Corolla sedan, the shorter FX hatchback was sold alongside it.
 The Corolla FX replaced the Toyota Starlet in North America.

 A DOHC 16-valve engine, designated 4A-GE, was added in 1983 on the rear-drive cars.
 It was a 1.6 L (1,587 cc) inline-four and produced 124 PS, turning the Levin/Trueno (Japan), Corolla GT coupé (Europe) and Corolla GT-S (North America) into a what was arguably a sports car.
 The three-door FWD hatchback was also available with this engine; it was known as the Corolla FX-GT in Japan and Corolla FX-16 in North America.
 This engine was also combined with the front-drive transaxle to power the mid-engined Toyota MR2.